 We’ve just taken you through the biggest differences between gridscales Easy and Expert Panel – The Easy Panel is perfect for new users, it provides fewer configuration options, reduces complexity, and has an intuitive drag & drop interface.
 The Expert Panel is perfect for experienced users, with maximum configuration options, higher power and a clear overview over large projects.
 I hope that this guide has given you a good overview of each panel, as well as the main differences between them.
 If you haven’t yet experienced the panels you can sign up for a account to get started.

-As gridscales Product Owner, Marc works closely on product processes and maximising the value of the product from working with the Development teams.
+As gridscales Head of Product, Marc works closely on product processes and maximising the value of the product from working with the Development teams.
 He works with the philosophy of "develop products as a customer" in mind, has a passion for software and how things work.
 With a professional background in I.T. and Logistics management in the startup scene, Marc is used to working with fast paced, interdisciplinary teams, to move things forward.